jones58/typespotting/README.md

     - I copied the SVG direct from Photoshop (click the layer/group and click "copy SVG"), saved it into a new SVG file and then edited it a little in Illustrator, using image tracing.
       - It was good to be able to make basic edits to the SVG in VSCodium and more complex ones in Illustrator and this is definitely something I want to look at more.
     - In sketching out the site, I made several choices:
       - Base the scoring system on 300 minus the time in seconds since the game begins.
 This would keep the UI clean and give a simple scoring system - each photo out of the twenty would take 10 seconds or less for the user to guess, or they'd get a negative score.
+I eventually decided to set this to 0, based on a friend's advice - since most games start with a score of 0.
+I set the interval to 10 seconds to give the user more of a chance.
         - Extra minus points (5) for clicking the wrong place.
       - Make all the images square and design for mobile first.
 Hence the position of the design in the centre of the page.
 Desktop users could enjoy the negative space and bold colours of my nine colour schemes.
       - Make text aligned to horizontal axis, for easy button placement.
 Then the buttons invisible (use border solid to help place them maybe)